adam-enko/gradle-datalyzer/README.md

 ### Usage

+> [!IMPORTANT]
+> Datalyzer must be run with the same Java version used to run Gradle,
+> otherwise the project's build scripts might not be run correctly.
+>
+> The easiest way to do this is to run Datalyzer in the same directory
+> as the Gradle project being analyzed.

 1. Download Datalyzer from the GitHub releases page.
 2. Unzip Datalyzer into the project directory to be analyzed.
 3. Run Datalyzer: